 - Use coconut oil that is suitable for cooking, it’s often called culinary coconut oil, as it has a higher smoke point.

-- If you want it oil free just leave out the oil.
+- If you want oil free chickpea blondies or lower in calories just leave out the oil.

 - You can use instant oats rather than grinding normal oats.

-- Will last a couple of days in an airtight container.
+- These healthy vegan blondies will last a couple of days in an airtight container.